sitzmoebelchronograph/shippingmanager_alliance_chat/README.md

 ## Disclaimer

 This tool is not affiliated with Shipping Manager or Steam.
 It's a community-created workaround for the known chat bug.
-Use responsibly and in accordance with the game's terms of service.

-## Support

-For issues or questions:
-- Check existing issues on GitHub
-- Contact the Shipping Manager community
-- Review the game's official forums

----

 **Important**: This tool will become obsolete once the developers fix the page reload bug.
 Check for game updates regularly.
 The tool is intended as a temporary solution to maintain alliance communication.